 Cyprus ranks as the fifth seabream and seabass producer country in the Mediterranean.
 The aquaculture sector is financially supported by the ‘National Strategic Plan for Fisheries’ (2004-2020).
 The long-term goal of the authorities is 10,000 tonnes which shouldn’t be long from now considering current expansion rates.

 The responsible authority for the sector of aquaculture is the DFMR which aims to the sustainable development of the sector and alignment with the standards and criteria of the EU and of international organizations such as FAO.
 According to national legislation, fish farms need to be environmentally monitored every six months.
 The monitoring is carried out based on the guidelines of ‘Revised Monitoring Program’ developed by the DFMR.
 This document sets the parameters that need to be monitored.
-Briefly, integrated water is sampled every January and July from the farm site (0m), 50m, 200m, and 500m downstream as well as at a Control Station.
+Briefly, integrated water is sampled every January and July from the farm site (0 m), 50 m, 200 m, and 500 m downstream as well as at a Control Station.
 Two replicate samples from each of the five stations are analysed for nutrient concentrations (NH4+, NO2–, NO3–, PO43+) and chl. a.
-At the same stations, the sediment is sampled with Van Veen grab once a year (every July) and analyzed for the % OM and the concentration of Total Organic Phosphorous.
-In addition macrofauna species are identified (3 replicates from each station) to assess the ecological status.
+At the same stations, the sediment is sampled with Van Veen grab once a year (every July) and analyzed for the % organic matter, the concentration of Total Organic Phosphorous and size of granules.
+In addition, macrofauna species are identified (3 replicates from each station) to assess the ecological status.

-MER currently carries out the bi-annual monitoring at three fish farm units of Cyprus.
-Namely, Seawave Fisheries Ltd (since 2009), and Telia Vasiliko Ltd and Telia Aqua Marine Public Ltd (since 2011).
-MER was also monitoring Blue Island PLC (2011-2015) and EMAT Ltd (2011-2014).
+MER currently carries out the bi-annual monitoring only at Seawave Fisheries Ltd (since 2009).
+MER was also monitoring Telia Vasiliko Ltd and Telia Aqua Marine Public Ltd (2011-2018), Blue Island PLC (2011-2015) and EMAT Ltd (2011-2014).